Professor & Dept Head

-Professor, Department of Cognitive Science and Department of Computer Science
+Professor and Department Head, Department of Cognitive Science, and Professor, Department of Computer Science

 - PhD 1980 The Hebrew University of Jerusalem, Israel